5 NAD+ Precursors You Need to Know

 Nicotinic Acid (NA)

 This is a form of vitamin B3 and is also known as niacin, a word sometimes used as an umbrella term for all vitamin B3s.
 Nicotinic acid was discovered by a chemist studying nicotine, and the name was changed to niacin in order to differentiate it from tobacco.
 NA is commonly known to cause flushing.
-Since the 1940s, NA has been used to fortify flours and rice all over the world because of its benefits.
+Since the 1940s, NA has been used to fortify flour and rice all over the world because of its benefits.
 NA makes its way to NAD+ via the Preiss-Handler pathway, which also consolidates the chemically transformed tryptophan (an amino acid NAD+ precursor) to become NAD+.

 This is a form of vitamin B3 and is sometimes referred to as niacinamide (again, renamed to disassociate it from the tobacco family of nicotine).
 Nam goes through the same salvage pathway as NR but has to stop at the rate-limiting step that NR can bypass before it becomes NAD+.
 Nam is also involved in the salvaging part of the pathway.
-When NAD+-consuming enzymes, like sirtuins (a family of proteins that regulate cellular health) use NAD+, they split it into parts, using what they need then sending the Nam back through the pathway to create more NAD+.
+When NAD+-consuming enzymes, like sirtuins (a family of proteins that regulate cellular health) use NAD+, they split it into parts, using what they need and then sending the Nam back through the pathway to create more NAD+.

 Nicotinamide Mononucleotide (NMN)